 In most cases, the meaning of bearer instrument applies to fixed income securities like bonds.
 The term might also apply to physical stock certificates or “bearer shares.”
 However, most countries have completely outlawed unregistered physical securities due to fraud and money-laundering concerns.

-One bearer instrument disadvantage is that the issuer of the security keeps no record of who owns the security.
+One disadvantage of a bearer instrument is that the issuer of the security keeps no record of who owns the security.
 Because a physical certificate is the only evidence of ownership of bearer instruments, fraudulent transfers and payments can happen easily.
 Ownership is transferred by simply transferring the physical certificate to another person.
 Therefore, another disadvantage of these instruments is that if you lose your certificates or they get destroyed, there’s no way to recoup their value.

 Because they are unregistered, bearer instruments have always carried the potential for fraud and abuse.
 Bearer instrument advantages include the ability to remain anonymous while investing large sums of capital.
 However, because the potential to use bearer instruments for tax evasion and money laundering was so high, bearer bonds haven’t been issued in U.S. corporate or municipal markets since 1982.